ashwinvis/myst-reader/README.md

 ]
 ```

-To add a ToC via a Pandoc default file, use the syntax below:
+To add a ToC via a MyST default file, use the syntax below:

 ```yaml
 table-of-contents: true